kevin-connell/README_Generator/generatedREADME.md

   * [Tests](#tests)

   * [Questions](#questions)

   ## Installation

-  undefined

-  ## Usage

-  nothing really

-  ## Contributing

-  you should not contribute

-  ## Installation

   To run, install using the following command:
   ```
-  undefined
+  npm i
   ```

+  ## Usage

+  For use: I am sensitive

+  ## Credits

+  true

+  ## License

+  This application is protected under a MIT license

+  ## Contributing

+  take you time, be yourself

   ## Tests